diotriandika/asusctl-supergfxctl-rog/README.md

 # then run
 $ sudo make install
 ```
-> If error appear while running `sudo make install` try to use `make` only then reboot your computer.
+> If error appear while running `sudo make install` try to use `make` instead of `cargo build` then reboot your computer.
+> If the issue persist or rog-control-center wont open, try to switch to wayland then back to xorg.

 #### Optional

 Install an up to date pipewire version and bluetooth audio support